 Of course, LGBTQ people are a pretty diverse bunch of travellers, but as a demographic we’re some of the most active travellers in the market.

 But what makes a destination appealing to LGBTQ people?

 Here’s a few of our favourite destinations in Europe and a look at what makes them among the best for LGBTQ travellers.

 Berlin is always high on the vacation target list for LGBTQ people.
 In many ways, it’s the perfect city-break destination – a huge range of cultural and historical things to do during the day, and Berlin’s nightlife is legendary.

 One of the strengths of Berlin is that it’s a city with a really strong LGBTQ community, and a recognised LGBTQ neighbourhood in Schöneberg.
 Schöneberg is a surprisingly liveable part of the city, with a great selection of bars and cafes.

-If you’re looking for some hard-core clubbing then no one does hard core clubbing like Berlin.
+If you’re looking for some hard-core clubbing, no one does hard-core clubbing like Berlin.

 Barcelona is the ultimate party town.

 This beach-side location offers the perfect itinerary for any vacation - there’s incredible architecture to explore and admire, but if you just feel like taking it easy then you can simply devote yourself to tanning on the beach during the day, grabbing some tapas for dinner, and then hitting the clubs with everything you’ve got.

 Nothing in Barcelona opens early, so you’ll probably need a siesta at some stage.